11-03-2026

 Science supports that weighted blankets can promote relaxation, especially in people with anxiety, tension, or mild insomnia.
 However, the effect varies per person.

-Use a weighted blanket as a supportive tool within a healthy sleep routine, together with regular bedtimes, relaxation, and screen breaks.
+So use a weighted blanket as a supportive tool within a healthy sleep routine, together with fixed bedtimes, relaxation, and screen breaks.

-Whether it’s due to physiological effects or a placebo effect: if it helps you sleep better, then it works.
-And that’s what ultimately matters.
+Whether it’s due to physiological effects or a placebo effect: if you sleep better because of it, then it works.
+And that’s what ultimately counts.

 Find the weighted blanket that suits you right away.